Class Geometry

 represent these constructed points explicitly, NTS must truncate them to fit

-the PrecisionModel
+the PrecisionModel.

 Unfortunately, truncating coordinates moves them slightly.
 Line segments